frosteen/Freelance-Projects/(ARDUINO,C#)_DESKTOP-APP_Traffic Counter/README.md

-A prototype that counts number of vehicles on a specific road using piezo electric sensor.
+An electronic prototype that counts the number of vehicles on a specific road using piezo electric sensor.